Belem69/my-svelte-app/README.md

 # create-svelte

-i made some change from firefox belem69
+i made some change from firefox belem69, and again with firefox2 branch

 Everything you need to build a Svelte project, powered by [`create-svelte`](https://github.com/sveltejs/kit/tree/master/packages/create-svelte).